- Scientific name: Mustelus mustelus

 Feeding and Diet

 Despite being a shark species and looking like a predator smooth-hound do not primarily feed by hunting fish.
-Instead they scour the seabed for crustaceans such as crabs, lobsters and hermit crabs and will also eat shellfish.
+Instead they scour the seabed for crustaceans such as crabs, lobsters, hermit crabs and prawns and will also eat shellfish.
 They will take fish on occasions when the opportunity arises, but fish do not make up a significant part of their diet.
 The smooth-hounds feeding habits can be better understood by looking at its teeth.
 Rather than the typical sharp shark-like teeth the smooth-hound has blunt but powerful crushing plates which are adapted perfectly to consume the crustaceans which make up the majority of its diet.
 This lack of teeth leads to the smooth-hounds alternative name of gummy shark.

 There is another species of smooth-hound found in UK waters: the starry smooth-hound (Mustelus asterias).
 This species is easily identified by the speckled white spots found on the upper flanks and back.
 Its feeding habits and distribution are the same as the common smooth hound.